DoddaSrinivasan/UIStyleKit/README.md

 Now you have to go revisit all the 50 screens on the Storyboard and change the font and colour of each component.
 This sounds really a shit job to be done.
 And also this isn't done.
 What if they want to revert back at a later point (Versioning helps but you are dealing with Storyboard, so forget about it).

+You could make use of UIAppearance.
+For example you could change the font and color of a button using UIAppearance, but this will change all the buttons unless overridden (But for overridden button this again seems like the above problem).

-Wouldn't it be great if we could configure something like a Theme at one single place.
-Yes thats what this library provides.
+Wouldn't it be great if we could still set these properties in storyboard but changing the font or theme doesnt need to change in storyboard.
+Sound's real needy right.
+Yeah, so thats what this library does.

 ## Example
 - Clone the repo